Skip to main content

 Example: “The sociology of scientific consensus research tracked how a small group of dissenting scientists were systematically excluded from conferences and journals, not because their evidence was weaker, but because they violated community norms.”

-Studies of Scientific and Academic Consensus
+Ethnography of Scientific Consensus